-- Mr. Smith was appointed Chairman and CEO of Office Depot on November 13, 2013, subsequent to the merger with OfficeMax and, therefore, not considered to be in a change in control - Retirement is generally treated as a voluntary termination for all programs and agreements except the 2003 Plan.
-Mr. Smith's 2013 restricted stock unit award agreement and 2013 performance share award agreement supersede the terms of the 2003 Plan as it relates to retirement, and provide that upon retirement Mr. Smith will not be entitled to payment of these awards. - Represents a lump sum payment equal to the pro-rata bonus, if any, that Mr. Smith would have earned for the year in which his termination occurs based on the actual achievement of applicable performance goals for such year. - applicable performance goals for such year.

-In the event of his involuntary separation from service with Office Depot due to death or Disability, or his separation from service with Office Depot without Cause or for Good Reason, in either case within 12 months following a change in control, Mr. Smith fully vests in his 2013 Restricted Stock Unit Award on the date of his termination.
+- Mr. Smith was appointed Chairman and CEO of Office Depot on November 13, 2013, subsequent to the merger with OfficeMax and, therefore, not considered to be in a change in control - Period, which means that his termination of employment on December 26, 2014 would be considered to be a termination prior to the occurrence of a change in control.
+Retirement is generally treated as a voluntary termination for all programs and agreements except the 2003 Plan.
+Mr. Smith's 2013 restricted stock unit award agreement and 2013 performance share award agreement supersede the terms of the 2003 Plan as it relates to retirement, and provide that upon retirement Mr. Smith will not be entitled to payment of these awards. - Represents a lump sum payment equal to the pro-rata bonus, if any, that Mr. Smith would have earned for the year in which his termination occurs based on the actual achievement of applicable performance goals for such year. - In the event of his involuntary separation from service with Office Depot due to death or Disability, or his separation from service with Office Depot without Cause or for Good Reason, in either case within 12 months following a change in control, Mr. Smith fully vests in his 2013 Restricted Stock Unit Award on the date of his termination.
 The amount included in the table reflects the number of shares that would vest multiplied by the closing stock price of Office Depot's stock on December 26, 2014 of \$8.84.